acearchive/.github/profile/README.md

-[Ace Archive](https://acearchive.lgbt) is a project to build an online archive for preserving queer history.
+[Ace Archive](https://acearchive.lgbt) is an online archive of asexual and aromantic history.
 You can learn more about the project [here](https://acearchive.lgbt/about/).

 If you're looking for ways to contribute, check out our [contributing